Wohltorf station: Station layout

 Wohltorf is an at-level station with an island platform and 2 tracks.
-There is no service personnel attending the station, but an SOS and information telephone is available.
+The station is unstaffed but an SOS and information telephone is available.
 There are some places to lock a bicycle and parking spots at a Park and Ride facility.
 The station is fully accessible for handicapped persons, as there is a lift.
-There are no lockerboxes.
+There are no lockers.

 Service

-The line S21 of Hamburg S-Bahn serves Wohltorf station.
+The line S2 of Hamburg S-Bahn serves Wohltorf station.